Wild & Kind CIC

 What are your top tips for social entrepreneurs?

 Starting a social enterprise is hard.
 You’re not just navigating the uncertain path of starting a business, but you’re also focussing on delivering social impact at the same time, and sometimes that can be hard, sometimes it is impossible.
-There’s times where we’ve had to put our social activities on hold to build the business and you have to allow for things like that to happen from time to time if it means the organisation is more likely to be sustainable in the long run.
+There’s times where we’ve had to put our social activities on hold to build the business and you have to allow for things like that to happen from time to time, if it means the organisation is more likely to be sustainable in the long run.

-The best advice I could offer social enterprises is to ask for help and really focus on building your network.
+The best advice I could offer social entrepreneurs is to ask for help and really focus on building your network.
 Find the organisations in your area that can offer support, talk to other CICs and social enterprises for their advice and experience and ask your community what you can do for them, and see what they can do for you.
 There are lots of amazing ways you can skill share with members of your community in the early days to help you get on your feet.

 We’re always open to chatting with other social enterprises and start ups looking for advice or just a friendly chat so we encourage anyone looking for some new pals in the social enterprise world to get in touch!